-Oral and Written Communication(3)(c)1.
+Oral and Written Communication (3)(c)1.

-- (i) Knowledge of standard oral and written communications. - (iii) Knowledge of media communication technologies that enrich learning opportunities. - (iv) Ability to model appropriate oral and written communications Technology(3)(c)4. - (i) Knowledge of available and emerging technologies that support the learning of all students. - (ii) Knowledge of the wide range of technologies that support and enhance instruction, including classroom and school resources as well as distance learning and online learning opportunities.
+- (i) Knowledge of standard oral and written communications. - (iii) Knowledge of media communication technologies that enrich learning opportunities. - (iv) Ability to model appropriate oral and written communications

+Technology (3)(c)4.

+(i) Knowledge of available and emerging technologies that support the learning of all students.